Inference from Sampling with Response Probabilities Estimated via Calibration

-In this paper, we build on \cite{kim:kim:07} and develop asymptotic properties of the NWA estimator under the second approach, calibration.
-We postulate a logistic regression model for the response probabilities and suppose that the data is missing at random~\citep[see][for a detailed definition]{rub:76}.
-We consider two levels of calibration: population and full sample \citep{ina:mil:fol:1991}.
-Similarly to what \cite{kim:kim:07} show for MLE, two main results are 1) the NWA estimators with the response probabilities estimated via calibration are asymptotically equivalent to unbiased estimators and 2) a gain in efficiency is obtained when estimating the response probabilities via calibration as compared to the estimator with the true response probabilities.
+In this paper, we study MLE and the one-step approach to calibration for nonresponse weighting adjustment.
+We build on \cite{kim:kim:07} and develop asymptotic properties of the NWA estimator under the second approach, calibration at both the sample and the population levels.
+For the first time, a common theoretical framework is considered for both approaches to NWA estimation, namely MLE and calibration.
+This allows us to compare the asymptotic behavior of the resulting NWA estimators in terms of bias and variance under common assumptions.
+We postulate a logistic regression model for the response probabilities.
+We suppose that the data are missing at random~\citep[see][for a detailed definition]{rub:76} and unclustered.
+Two main theoretical results are 1) the NWA estimators with the response probabilities estimated via calibration are asymptotically equivalent to unbiased estimators and 2) a gain in efficiency is obtained when estimating the response probabilities via calibration as compared to the estimator with the true response probabilities.
 These results are valid for both levels of calibration, population and full sample.

-We also show that the NWA estimator with response probabilities estimated via calibration at the population level is generally more efficient than the NWA estimator with response probabilities estimated via calibration at the sample level, but may be associated with problems.
-Indeed, the optimization program may fail to find a solution to the calibration equation or may return extreme weights for some combinations of sampling designs and response mechanisms.
-This is less likely to happen when calibrating at the sample level.
-We also show that if the variable of interest is a linear combination of the auxiliary variables, the NWA estimator with response probabilities estimated via calibration at the population level, respectively full sample level, is asymptotically equivalent to the true population total, respectively full sample HT estimator.